Courting Your Horse

 Does Your Horse Suffer from Post-Traumatic Stress?

-Most animals spent their lives in herds, packs, flocks, and prides.
-Horses rely on their mothers and their herds to provide a safe, trust-worthy environment where they can learn behavior regulation, communication skills, exercise their intellect and their bodies, and learn how to live in a social structure, When separated from their parents horses suffer […]
+Most animals spend their lives in herds, packs, flocks, and prides.
+Horses rely on their mothers and their herds to provide a safe, trustworthy environment where they can learn behavior regulation, communication skills, exercise their intellect and bodies, and learn how to live in a social structure.
+When separated from their parents, horses suffer deep […]

 Read More